domino-joyce/sex-and-social-experimental-design/README.md

 Demonstrate the ability to collate and explain examples of sexual and social behaviour from the scientific literature, identifying limits in our understanding using critical analysis and synthesis.

 ---
-Working through this practical will give you an idea of the type of experimental design expected for your Sex & Social Behaviour assessment, and also provide a source for some useful R code you may wish to adapt in your own design.
+Working through these two examples will give you an idea of the type of experimental design expected for your Sex & Social Behaviour assessment, and also provide a source for some useful R code you may wish to adapt in your own design.